top of page

 Q: What is the mission of the Couture Pattern Museum?

-Q: Can I visit your office?
+Q: Can I visit your museum?

-Q: Where do you hold classes, events, and workshops?
+Q: Where do you keep the collection?

 For more specific information regarding visiting the museum, appointments, or upcoming events, please visit our website or contact us directly through our contact page.
 We look forward to welcoming you to the Couture Pattern Museum and providing you with an enriching experience.